scala/scala3/docs/_docs/reference/experimental/runtimeChecked.md

 ## Specification

-We add a new annotation `scala.internal.RuntimeChecked`, this is part of the standard Scala 3 library.
+We add a new annotation `scala.internal.RuntimeChecked` as a part of the standard Scala 3 library.
 A programmer is not expected to use this annotation directly.

 ```scala
 package scala.annotation.internal